 (3) suffered personal injury or wrongful death in a vehicle registered in the United States or any of its territories or possessions.

-Honda/Acura is currently the only Participating OEM.
-Thus, at the present time, only individuals who suffered personal injury or wrongful death caused by the Takata Airbag Inflator Defect in a vehicle sold or distributed by Honda/Acura are eligible to file a POEM Claim.
+Honda/Acura and Nissan/Infiniti are currently the only participating OEMs.
+Thus, at the present time, only individuals who suffered personal injury or wrongful death caused by the Takata Airbag Inflator Defect in a vehicle sold or distributed by Honda/Acura or Nissan/Infiniti are eligible to file a POEM Claim.
 POEM claims are claims that:

 (1) are brought by a citizen of the United States or permanent resident, wherever the personal injury or death occurred;